patcg-individual-drafts/admin/README.md

 ### Participation

 In order to participate, you need to either be a member of the W3C or the PATCG group.
-Joining PATCG is free but requried to make sure that all participants have acknoledged the CLA.
+Joining PATCG is free but required to make sure that all participants have acknowledged the CLA.

 ## Any Document In This Space May Not Have Been Reviewed By PATCG and Is Not Currently a Work of PATCG